 Although that works as a general rule of thumb, it’s not quite as simple as thoughts are okay and actions are not, Traube notes.
 For one thing, people have very different ideas about what kind of thoughts and behaviors are okay.
 To some, fantasizing about a crush while masturbating doesn’t veer into emotional infidelity, but to others, it does.
 So whether your behavior “crosses a line” and betrays the trust of your partner depends on where the line is according to people in the primary relationship.

 It’s easy to tell yourself that thinking — even obsessing — about a crush won’t intrude upon your marriage because you never plan to do anything physical with the person.
-But a preoccupation with a crush, no matter how tempting it might be to deny it, spirits attention away from your primary partner.
+But a preoccupation with a crush, no matter how tempting it might be to deny it, draws attention away from your primary partner.
 If you stay up after your partner goes to bed so you can creep through six pages of your crush’s Facebook photos in peace, for example, it isn’t exactly cheating, but it’s not strengthening your relationship, either.

 In a weird way, the math is simple: The more time you spend investing and engaging in the crush the more you’re endangering your primary relationship, Hyde says.